 Should Flat Footed People See A Doctor?

-Some flat footed individuals experience no pain so there is no need to see a doctor or physical therapist.
+Some flat footed individuals experience no pain so there is no need to see a doctor or physiotherapist.
 But if there is pain in the foot, ankle or other body areas, flat feet could be the reason.
 See a doctor if the arches have dropped recently, there is pain in the lower limbs, supportive or orthopedic shoes fail to help pain or if the feet are continually heavy or stiff.

 What Will A Physical Therapist Do to Help?

-A doctor or physical therapist will review your individual issues to determine the bigger picture.
+A doctor or physiotherapist will review your individual issues to determine the bigger picture.
 They will explain how the feet are the foundation of the entire body and keeping them strong will help alleviate pain throughout the body including ankle, knee and back pain.
 Things that are normally suggested are footwear with substantial arch support, insoles to relieve foot pressure, daily stretching exercises for both the feet and the legs, ice therapy to reduce inflammation, physiotherapy to correct the walking patterns or even ankle braces, injections or surgery for more extreme cases.

 What Will Happen If Flat Foot Pain Is Ignored?